jackyzha0/quartz/content/notes/governance.md

 	- Representative (user vote to choose a representative who makes decisions on their behalf)
 - Blockchain (managing the ever changing state of the blockchain's needs nand demands)
 	- Off-chain/On-Chain
+		- off-chain/soft- similar to institutions - a group of individuals trusted by the community form a group which is responsible for the blockchain's governance and well-being
+		- on - users within the chin, directly vote on decisions to be made, changes are then made automatically depending on the outcome - this all happens intra-protocol
 	- Governance of the infrastructure/govrenance by the infrastructure

 # Block chain governance